Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolGroup.md

 ```

 ### -ManagedBy
-The owner of the group.
+Specifies the owner of the group.

 ```yaml
 Type: String